 - The procedure did not require a surgical incision.

 - Essure inserts do not contain or release hormones.

-- Essure insertion is typically performed in a doctor's office and does not require general anesthesia.
+- Insertion was typically performed in a doctor's office and did not require general anesthesia.

 Risks of Essure

 Short-term risks to women with Essure as reported in clinical trials include:

 - Mild to moderate pain during and immediately following the Essure placement procedure.

 - Cramping, vaginal bleeding, nausea, vomiting, dizziness, lightheadedness, pelvic or back discomfort immediately after the procedure.

 Longer-term risks to women with Essure as reported in clinical trials include: